Error Handling

 Treat errors as part of the API contract, not as a fallback path.

-Every failed request returns a structured JSON body, request identifiers, and enough context to classify the issue or retry safely.
+Every failed request returns a structured JSON body and a request identifier.

 Error body

-Capture the response body and the request identifier together.
-They are the fastest path to support or incident triage.
+Capture the response body and request identifier together.

 Error responseJSON